 2. Keep Them Hydrated

 After eating a kiwi fruit, your dog can become dehydrated if they don’t drink water for hours because it may cause them to feel nauseous and vomit.
-This can lead to more serious health issues such as diarrhea and blood in the stool due to the excess fiber in the fruit.
+This can lead to more severe health issues such as diarrhea and blood in the stool due to the excess fiber in the fruit.

 3. Be Aware Of Any Allergies

-If your dog has allergies, then you should monitor their condition more closely because they might develop hives or feel weak after eating kiwi.
-The tannins in these fruits can cause gastrointestinal discomfort and abdominal cramping if your pet is allergic to them so it would be best to take them to the veterinarian if they exhibit these symptoms.
+If your dog has allergies, you should monitor their condition more closely because they might develop hives or feel weak after eating kiwi.
+The tannins in these fruits can cause gastrointestinal discomfort and abdominal cramping if your pet is allergic to them, so it would be best to take them to the veterinarian if they exhibit these symptoms.

 4. Watch Their Symptoms When They’re Pregnant

 It is best to keep a close eye on your dog when they’re pregnant because kiwi fruit can cause the production of a hormone that induces labor in pregnant humans and may have a similar effect on dogs.
 Any fruits that contain a large amount of calcium or tannins can induce labor, so it would be best to refrain from feeding them kiwi fruit at this time.